 When you’re duck hunting, you often find yourself looking up into the sky, tracking the flight of ducks.
 But here’s the thing – the glare from the sun can be blinding, making it hard to keep your eyes on the target.
 That’s why sunglasses are considered must-have duck hunting gear.

 Take these Leupold sunglasses, for instance.
-One of the standout features is its In-Fused Polarization which helps to reduce glare from the water.
-Another key feature is the lens ventilation that prevents fogging.
+One of the standout features is interchangeable lenses for varying lighting conditions.
 Also, these glasses boast an ANSI-certified frame and ballistic-rated lenses.

 Shotguns are loud – really loud.
 Extended exposure to such high noise levels can damage your hearing.
 That’s why ear protection is also a must-have.
 The best option?
 Electronic earbuds.
 Unlike traditional earplugs, electronic earbuds don’t just block out sound; they actually reduce harmful noises while amplifying duck calls or your hunting buddies’ voices.